FusionAuth/terraform-provider-fusionauth/docs/resources/system_configuration.md

 ## Argument Reference

-* `report_timezone` - (Required) The time zone used to adjust the stored UTC time when generating reports.
-Since reports are usually rolled up hourly, this timezone will be used for demarcating the hours.

----

 * `audit_log_configuration` - (Optional)
   * `delete` - (Optional)
     * `enabled` - (Optional) Whether or not FusionAuth should delete the Audit Log based upon this configuration.
-When true the auditLogConfiguration.delete.numberOfDaysToRetain will be used to identify audit logs that are eligible for deletion.
+When `true` the audit_log_configuration.delete.number_of_days_to_retain will be used to identify audit logs that are eligible for deletion.
 When this value is set to false audit logs will be preserved forever.
     * `number_of_days_to_retain` - (Optional) The number of days to retain the Audit Log.
 * `cors_configuration` - (Optional)
   * `allow_credentials` - (Optional) The Access-Control-Allow-Credentials response header values as described by MDN Access-Control-Allow-Credentials.